Adjustable noise cancelling and HearThru

 Jabra has also implemented a handy feature that it calls Moments.
 Essentially, moments takes some of the adjustings out of your earbuds.
 You can set three modes — MyMoment, Commute, and Focus — and each tracks a certain level of noise-cancelling or HearThru for your daily life.
 This is a very convenient feature, and takes just a few minutes to tweak to your liking.

-On November 23, 2020, Jabra released a significant firmware update which upgrades Bluetooth 5.0 firmware to Bluetooth 5.1 firmware.
+On November 23, 2020, Jabra released a significant software update that upgrades Bluetooth 5.0 firmware to Bluetooth 5.1 firmware.
 It also reduces the total charging time for the earbuds and case from 4 hours to 3.5 hours.
-Other user-reported issues have been resolved like improved streaming stability, call audio improvements through the earbuds, and better multipoint switching.
+Other user-reported issues have been resolved like improved streaming stability, call audio improvements through the earbuds and better multipoint switching.
 You must have version 1.27.0 of the Jabra Sound+ app.

 What Bluetooth codecs do the earbuds support?

 Apple users will be happy to know that the Jabra Elite 85t support both the SBC and AAC codecs.
 AAC ensures high-quality streaming on iPhones and other iOS devices, though it can be inconsistent at times on Android.
 Regardless of your platform, the Elite 85t packs Bluetooth 5.1 firmware, which is altogether better than the Bluetooth 4.0 alternative.